textmagic/textmagic-rest-go-v2/docs/TextMagicApi.md

 > SendPhoneVerificationCodeResponse SendPhoneVerificationCodeTFA(ctx, sendPhoneVerificationCodeInputObject)
 Step 1: Send a verification code

-Sends verification code to specified phone number.
+Sends a verification code to a specified phone number.

 ### Required Parameters